Shōfuku-ji (Kasama)

 Shōfuku-ji (正福寺) is a Buddhist temple located on Mount Sashiro in the city of Kasama, Ibaraki Prefecture, Japan.
 It belongs to the Shingon-shū Fumon sect and its honzon is a statue of Senjū Kannon Bosatsu (Sahasrabhūja).
-The temple's full name is Sashiro-zan Shōfuku-ji (佐白山 正福寺).The temple is the 23rd stop on the Bandō Sanjūsankasho pilgrimage route.
+The temple's full name is Sashiro-zan Shōfuku-ji (佐白山 正福寺).The temple is the 23rd stop on the 33-temple Bandō Sanjūsankasho pilgrimage route.
 It is also called the "Sashiro Kannon".

 History

-Details surrounding the founding of this temple is uncertain.
+Details surrounding the founding of this temple are uncertain.
 According to the temple's legend, it was founded in 651 after a hunter sensed the presence of Kannon Bosatsu in a tree Mount Sashiro and carved a statue directly into the living wood.

 Originally located near the summit of Mount Sashiro, the temple received a charter from Emperor Kotoku and at its peak it became one of the largest temples in the Kantō region, with over 100 monks' quarters.

 In the Kamakura period, the temple came into conflict with Tokuzo-ji, a neighboring temple on Mount Nunobiki, another sacred mountain in the vicinity.
 The Utsunomiya clan, local warlords, attempted arbitration, but becoming frustrated with the intransigence of both sides, ended up burning down both temples and erecting Kasama Castle on Mount Sashiro.
 The temple was rebuilt within Kasama Castle as a place of prayer for the local Kasama clan.

 During the Sengoku period, the Kasama rebelled again their overlords, the Utsunomiya clan, and refused to participate in Toyotomi Hideyoshi's Siege of Odawara (1590).
 The clan was destroyed and the temple went into decline.

 During the Edo period, with the establishment of Kasama Domain, Shōfuku-ji was rebuilt within Kasama Castle and was were renovated during the Genroku era (1688–1704).

 However, once the Edo period ended, due to the separation of Shinto and Buddhism and the abolition of Shugendō in the early Meiji period, the temple went into decline and was burnt down.
 Furthermore, due to the abolition of the han system Shōfuku-ji now longer had the support and patronage of the daimyō of Kasama Domain.
 Its honzon statue was sold to the private sector and other items that had been located with Kasama Castle, such as various Buddha statues were dispersed.

 In the 1920s, a large-scale campaign for the reconstruction of the temple was held, and on April 15, 1930, a new hall was built at the current location, the Buddhist statues other than the honzon were relocated, and red seal stamps connected with the Bandō Sanjūsankasho pilgrimage were supported.

 The newly built hall was called the "Sashiro Kannon-dō", but in 1983 it changed its name to "Kanzeon-ji", becoming an independent temple within the Shingon school.
 In 2012 it was renamed back to its original name of Shōfuku-ji.